RareByteStream/RareByteStream/README.md

   Although I am aware that databases are necessary for scalable data storage so i don't refuse to learn them.

   I’m looking to collaborate on any project that i can learn to do things better while also adding value.
-  I don't contribute to projects to learn something from scratch unless it's a very narrow scope, I tend to prepare for it before starting to work on a project.
+  I don't contribute to projects to learn something from scratch unless it's a very narrow scope.
+  I tend to prepare for it before starting to work on a project.